Pretorer/AmethystTravelling/README.md

 When a fast travel point is renamed with a name tag, its name is shown when a player travels to it.

-![Renaming of a fast travel point.](./img/renaming.gif) **Image:** Display of the name of a renamed fast travel point after travelling.
+![Renaming of a fast travel point.](./img/renaming.gif) **Image:** Display the name of a renamed fast travel point after traveling.

 ### Destruction
 If a block of the platform of an activated fast travel point is removed, the fast travel point is destroyed.